NYU-CSO/recitation/r2/README.md

 Write (in hex) the values that live at both `&a` and `&b` at lines 4 and 6, then write what ends up being printed to the screen.

+Again, check the correctness of your answer using gdb.

 Exercise 4 -- "Binary Bonanza"
 -----